Last updated:

 New

-Create one schedule for multiple sites and manage it as a single item.
-Changes to the main schedule automatically apply to each site's sub-schedule.
+Create one schedule for multiple sites or assets and manage it as a single item.
+Changes to the main schedule automatically apply to each site's and asset's sub-schedules.

 There's no option to select a time zone for a schedule.
 Thus, each repeat's availability is based on the assignee's account time zone setting, which can sometimes be inaccurate.

-You can define a specific time zone for a schedule.
+You can now define a specific time zone when creating a schedule, choosing from the site and the asset's site profile's time zone, your account's time zone, or a custom time zone.
 This ensures consistent timing for all assignees, regardless of their account settings.

 Schedule duration and frequency